Explaining Landscape Connectivity of Low-cost Solutions for Multilayer Nets

 Furthermore, for any layer $i$ the \vocab{minimal interlayer cushion} is defined as\footnote{Note that $J_{x^i}^{i,i} = I_{h_i}$ and $\mu_{i,i} = 1$.} $\icu = \min_{i\leq j\leq d} \mu_{i,j}.$ The \vocab{activation contraction} $c$ is defined as $c= \max_{x\in S,\ 1\leq i\leq d-1} \frac{\|x^i\|}{\|\phi(x^i)\|}.$ \end{definition}

-Intuitively, these quantities measures the stability of the network for both a single layer and multiple layers.
-Note that this definition of the {\em interlayer cushion} is slightly different from the original definition in~\citep{arora2018stronger}.
-Specifically, in the denominator of the definition, we replace the Frobenius norm of $J^{i,j}_{x^i}$ by its spectral norm.
+Intuitively, these quantities measures the stability of the network's output to noise for both a single layer and across multiple layers.
+Note that the definition of the {\em interlayer cushion} is slightly different from the original definition in~\citep{arora2018stronger}.
+Specifically, in the denominator of our definition of interlayer cushion, we replace the Frobenius norm of $J^{i,j}_{x^i}$ by its spectral norm.
 In the original definition, the interlayer cushion is at most $1/\sqrt{h_i},$ simply because $J_{x^i}^{i,i} = I_{h_i}$ and $\mu_{i,i} = 1/\sqrt{h_i}.$ With this new definition, the interlayer cushion need not depend on the layer width $h_i$.

-The final quantity of interest is interlayer smoothness, which measures how close the network is to its linear approximation for specific type of noise.
-In this work we focus on the noise generated by the dropout procedure (Algorithm~\ref{alg:dropout}).
+The final quantity of interest is interlayer smoothness, which measures how close the network's behavior is to its linear approximation under noise.
+Our focus here is on the noise generated by the dropout procedure (Algorithm~\ref{alg:dropout}).
 Let $\theta = \{A_1, A_2, ...,A_d\}$ be weights of the original network, and let $\theta^i = \{A_1, \hat{A}_2,\ldots,\hat{A}_i,A_{i+1},\ldots,A_d\}$ be the result of applying Algorithm~\ref{alg:dropout} to weight matrices from layer $2$ to layer $i$.\footnote{Note that $A_1$ is excluded because dropping out columns in $\hat A_2$ already drops out the neurons in layer 1; dropping out columns in $A_1$ would drop out input coordinates, which is not necessary.} For any input $x$, let $\hat{x}^i_i(t)$ and $\hat{x}^i_{i-1}(t)$ be the vector before activation at layer $i$ using parameters $\theta t + \theta^i (1-t)$ and $\theta t + \theta^{i-1} (1-t)$ respectively.